 E. Wedel is a famous Polish confectionery company, producing many varieties of high-quality chocolates, cakes, and snacks.
 Visit the lush E. Wedel Chocolate Lounge and have a cup of delicious hot chocolate

-9. Relax at One of Warsaw’s City Beaches
+9. Things to Do in Warsaw – Relax at One of Warsaw’s City Beaches

 Did you know that Warsaw has many “beaches”?
 During the summer six beaches are placed along the riverside where locals congregate to enjoy the summer sun.
 There are many sporting activities that take place on the beaches as well as pop up cafe’s and bars.

 A great way to spend a few hours enjoying the summer sunshine, and one of the more relaxing things to do in Warsaw during the summer months!